How To: Camoflauge Uneven Breasts

-Growing up my “original” set were never perfectly even but, as a barely there B it wasn’t too big of a deal.
-A few years into my 20’s I became pregnant and then a nursing mother.
-The result of this was constantly changing breasts…10 years and 5 kids later I’ve recently undergone a preventive mastectomy.
-In the last 7 weeks I have gone from a AA long to smushed and dented cliff boobs to play dough boobs that are solid, protruding, uneven and a size 32 D/DD.
+Growing up my “original” set was never perfectly even, but as a barely-there B, it wasn’t too big of a deal.
+A few years into my 20’s, I became pregnant and then a nursing mother.
+The result of this was constantly changing breasts…10 years and five kids later, I’ve recently undergone a preventive mastectomy.
+In the last seven weeks, I have gone from a AA long to smushed and dented cliff boobs to play dough boobs that are solid, protruding, uneven, and a size 32 D/DD.
 I am thankfully 120% happy with the final result, but it was one heck of a process to get there!

-I don’t want to call myself an expert but I can honestly say I’m gotten pretty darn good at learning to camouflage uneven breasts in the last decade.
-Summertime offers it’s own special challenges because you can’t simply put on a few extra layers or a sweater or hoodie to camouflage the girls.
-Below I’ve collected a few key pieces that help me to feel both comfortable and confident whenever I wear them.
+I don’t want to call myself an expert, but I can honestly say I’m gotten pretty darn good at learning to camouflage uneven breasts in the last decade.
+Summertime offers its own special challenges because you can’t simply put on a few extra layers or a sweater or hoodie to camouflage the girls.
+Below I’ve collected a few key pieces that help me feel comfortable and confident whenever I wear them.
 Make sure you follow us on Pinterest to get more style inspiration!

 Chambray Top: This fabric is loose and comfortable.
 It skims over your body, but it doesn’t cling to any lumps or bumps.
 The lighter wash says Summer and goes with anything and everything.
 From dark loose boyfriend jeans to cute white shorts, or even a flowy pink skirt, this top is one of my go-to pieces.